rapidsai/deployment/source/platforms/brev-dev.md

 ## Section 1: Setting up your instance

-Navigate to https://console.brev.dev/ and click on "Create your first instance"
+Navigate to the Brev.dev console and click on "Create your first instance"

 ![Alt Text](/_static/images/platforms/brev/brev1.png)